-I. Existing Fund
+I. Establishment of Fund

-- 1. The McMullen Superannuation Fund is a \self managed superannuation fund as defined in \SIS Act (Section 17A) for the persons noted as members in Schedule 1 to this deed. - McMullen Superannuation Fund (hereinafter called "the fund") is an indefinitely continuing superannuation fund and the \Trustee intends that the fund be a regulated \complying superannuation fund.
-The fund was established by the original deed, constituted and formed from the date of the original deed - 3.
+- 1. The entity or entities noted as Trustee(s) in Schedule 1 to this deed, wishes or wish to establish the "CMMcGlinchey" as a \self managed superannuation fund as defined in the \SIS Act (Section 17A) for the persons noted as members in Schedule 1 to this deed.
+This deed establishes CMMcGlinchey as a self managed superannuation fund. - 2.
+The fund established by this deed is created, constituted and formed from the date of this deed.
+The fund constituted by this deed will be known as the "CMMcGlinchey" ("the fund").
+The fund is an indefinitely continuing superannuation fund.
+The Trustee intends that the fund be a regulated \complying superannuation fund. - 3.
 If the Trustee is a \corporation, then all of the members of the superannuation fund, have consented to act as directors of the corporate trustee of the fund.
 The Trustee has made this trust deed available to all members.
-The Trustee has agreed to manage and operate the fund so as to ensure that the fund at all times is entitled to all \tax concessions available to complying superannuation funds under \taxation law\ and \superannuation law\.
+The Trustee has agreed to manage and operate the fund so as to ensure that the fund at all times is entitled to all \tax concessions available to complying superannuation funds under \taxation law and \superannuation law.